Sach3m77/PathfindingVisualizer/README.md

 # **PathfindingVisualizer**
 ## A web application for visually comparing the operation of shortest path algorithms, Dijkstra and A*, on a world map.
-### Technologies: Python, JavaScript, Flask, OSMnx, MapTiler, GeoJSON
+### Technologies: Python, JavaScript, Flask, OSMnx, MapTiler SDK, GeoJSON

 &nbsp;